 Principles

 In much of the early research on judgements, the judgments were based on exposures to both verbal and nonverbal channels of the targets' behavior.
-However, later research suggesteded that strangers' judgments might be related to the presence of observable cues, particularly nonverbal behavior and physical appearance cues.
+However, later research suggested that strangers' judgments might be related to the presence of observable cues, particularly nonverbal behavior and physical appearance cues.
 Thus new experiments were designed (like the present) to examine the mediating effect of nonverbal behavior and physical appearance on the accuracy of personality judgments.
 In these experiments, researchers controlled the information available to raters so that targets were rated solely on the basis of their nonverbal behavior, and they also obtained separate judgments of the physical attractiveness of targets to examine the relationship between physical appearance and the accuracy of personality judgments.

 Another factor, in determining the accuracy of snap judgments, is the degree of correspondence between a judgment and a criterion.
 Early research used self-reported criterion, however, this data is susceptible to bias.
 Later studies, like the current techniques, avoid self-reports in favor of pragmatic and ecological valid criterion involving 3rd party reports (here, student evaluations).